rogerdahl/dji-waypoints/README.md

 * This works for me but might crash your drone

-* Requires that you obtain an API key from Google in order to access the Google Elevation API.
+* Requires that you obtain an API key from Google in order to access the Google Elevation service.
 It is very unlikely that you will exceed their free usage tier, but you will still need to register a payment method, such as a credit card, or bank account with Google.

 * Works only with the hacked version of DJI Go, called DJI Go Mod

 * Works only on Linux, due to dependency on `go-mtpfs`

-### Setup
+### Linux Setup

 * Install `go-mtpfs`
   * `$ apt install go-mtpfs`